A gastrointestinal fistula (GIF) is an abnormal opening in your digestive tract that

-- radiation treatment to the abdomen
+- radiation treatment to your abdomen

-- bowel obstruction
+- a bowel obstruction

-- surgery suture or incision-site problems
+- surgical suture problems

-Spontaneous GIF Formation
+Spontaneous GIF formation

-- vascular insufficiency (inadequate blood flow)
+Vascular insufficiency (inadequate blood flow) is another cause.

 - abdominal pain